KxSystems/docs/docs/ref/read0.md

 ---
-title: read0 reads text | Reference | kdb+ and q documentation
+title: read0 reads text | Reference | KDB-X and q documentation
 description: read0 is a q keyword that reads text from a file or process handle
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: file, filesystem, filehandle, handle, kdb+, lines, pipe, process, q, read, read0, text
+keywords: file, filesystem, filehandle, handle, KDB-X, lines, pipe, process, q, read, read0, text
 ---

-# :fontawesome-solid-database: `read0`
+# `read0`

 _Read text from a file or process handle_